-New applicants must submit a formal application to the Admissions Office along with a $50, non-refundable, application fee.
+New applicants must submit a formal application to the Admissions Office along with a $50 non-refundable application fee.
 Georgia residents 62 years of age or older and soldiers serving on active duty are exempt from this fee.
 Documentation to support the exemption will be required when the application is submitted.
 All applicants, with the exception of foreign nationals, must provide Social Security numbers, which can be obtained at any Social Security office (social security numbers are required for institutional purposes only).
 As required under the University System of Georgia policy, a completed certificate of immunization must be received before enrollment.
 Forms are available at http://admissions.columbusstate.edu/forms/.
-Specific programs may require additional items such as resume and/or letters of recommendation.
+Specific programs may require additional items such as a resume and/or letters of recommendation.

 Students furnishing the University with false, incomplete, or misleading information relating to their application or academic record will be subject to denial or dismissal.

 Applicants seeking admission to a graduate program must request that an official transcript from each college and university attended be sent directly to the Admissions Office.
-Applicants seeking admission to a specialist in education program or to the doctoral program need only to request an official transcript from the institution where the master's degree was awarded.
+Applicants seeking admission to a specialist in an education program or to the doctoral program need only to request an official transcript from the institution where the master's degree was awarded.
 Transcripts received from other institutions become the property of Columbus State University and will not be released to the student or a third party.